IT2901-24-2018/vapi/README.md

 Now we need to grant the database user access rights to the database we created.

 `GRANT ALL PRIVILEGES ON DATABASE orm TO username;`

+Make your user superuser to be able to create postgis extension with migration.

+`ALTER ROLE username SUPERUSER;`

 Exit the SQL prompt to get back to the postgres user session.